Navigation and URL Conventions

 Localized URLs

-CAS.org supports 6 languages.
+CAS.org serves six languages.
 Localized pages use a language prefix after the domain:

-The English version has no prefix (it is the default locale).
-Localized URLs mirror the English URL structure: cas.org/solutions/cas-scifinder becomes cas.org/ja/solutions/cas-scifinder.
+English has no prefix (it is the primary locale).
+Localized URLs mirror the English structure: cas.org/solutions/cas-scifinder becomes cas.org/ja/solutions/cas-scifinder.

 Slug Rules